What is Doptelet (avatrombopag), and what is it used for?

-The exact reason how you might get liver cancer is unknown.
+The exact reason why you might get liver cancer is unknown.
 Chronic liver disease is often associated with primary liver cancer (cancer that starts in the liver).

 Is There Pain With Liver Cancer?

 Yes, there is pain with liver cancer, but it usually does not appear in the early stages.
-The tumor that is large enough to press on the nearby structures or spread to the adjoining organs can cause pain.
-You will experience pain in the right upper part of the abdomen, in the right shoulder blade or the back.
-The pain may be dull, throbbing or stabbing in nature.
+A tumor that is large enough to press on the nearby structures or spread to the adjoining organs can cause pain.
+You will experience pain in the right upper part of the abdomen, in the right shoulder blade, or the back.
+The pain may be dull, throbbing, or stabbing in nature.

 What Are the Symptoms of Stage I Liver Cancer?

 Liver cancer, hepatic cancer or hepatocellular cancer (HCC) is a cancer that begins in the liver.
 Normal liver cells become abnormal in appearance and behavior and grow out of control.